 $9 BILLION JURY AWARD – ACTOS LAWSUIT RESULT

-In the first federal Actos lawsuit to go to trial, in April, 2014 a jury in Lafayette, Louisiana, (where multidistrict Actos litigation is assigned) has awarded more than $9 Billion in damages on behalf of the plaintiffs against the drug manufacturer.
+In the first federal Actos lawsuit to go to trial, in April 2014 a jury in Lafayette, Louisiana (where multidistrict Actos litigation is assigned) has awarded more than $9 Billion in damages on behalf of the plaintiffs against the drug manufacturers.
 The Louisiana docket lists 2,923 pending Actos cases.
-This huge victory by the plaintiffs' lawyers who handled that case can only be seen as a "win" for Ellis Law's Actos clients, who could benefit from negotiations, which may ensue from this major victory over the drug manufacturers.
+This huge victory by the plaintiffs’ lawyers who handled that case can only be seen as a “win” for Ellis Law‘s Actos clients who could benefit from negotiations, which may ensue from this major victory over the drug manufacturers.

 “[compared] to never being exposed to pioglitazone, a duration of pioglitazone therapy longer than 12 months was associated with a 40% increase in risk”

-Takeda Pharmaceuticals and Eli Lilly & Co., the manufacturers of Actos, are facing a class action lawsuit for a failure to warn consumers of the increased risks.
+Takeda Pharmaceuticals and Eli Lilly & Co., the manufacturers of Actos, are facing a class-action lawsuit for a failure to warn consumers of the increased risks.
 In 2009, Eli Lilly & Co. pled guilty to illegally marketing Zyprexa, an antipsychotic drug.
-Ultimately the company paid out $1.42 Billion to settle the government claims and $1.2 Billion to settle the plaintiffs' claims in the pharmaceutical class action.
-Ellis Law's Zyprexa clients shared in that settlement.
+Ultimately the company paid out $1.42 Billion to settle the government claims and $1.2 Billion to settle the plaintiffs’ claims in the pharmaceutical class action.
+Ellis Law‘s Zyprexa clients have shared in the latter settlement.